 terms, I've tried many times to contact her, she wont even respond.
 I dont know anything about what the state has disided, I'd like to know what happened with the legal rights of kids, I'd like to get it on paper what the court desided but not sure how to.

 Bio dad has not attempted to see her in over 5 years.
 Blocked her on social media.
 When she did try to ask him to allow it, he refused.
 He does pay his $375 a month but that's about all.
 She has a close relationship with her step father.
 She wants that stability.
-Because she's 18, can she do this...
+Because she's 18, can...
 Read more »

 In Nebraska a child is not an adult until the age of 19, but that may work to your advantage if you act prior to her becoming an adult.
 Get in touch with a good lawyer here on Justia and they should be able to help you.